kKarvo/WSD-Project-2/README.md

 can be run by opening the a terminal in the folder /project1 and entering the command `docker-compose run --entrypoint=npx e2e-playwright playwright test`.
 It should be noted that the tests are meant to be done on an empty database.
-The database can be reset by the command `docker-compose rm -sf`.
+The docker containers including the database can be reset by the command `docker-compose rm -sf`.